Beczheng/docker_flask_homework/README.md

 - Create a Docker Compose file and name it `docker-compose.yml` within it.
 Copy [this code](https://github.com/Beczheng/docker_flask_homework/blob/main/Part2/docker-compose.yaml).
 - In addition, create two folders: `flask1` and `flask2`.
 Then, create a flask application for each folder.
 - Include a Docker file in each folder.
 Name both files `Dockerfile`.
 Copy [this code](https://github.com/Beczheng/docker_flask_homework/blob/main/Part2/flask1/Dockerfile) for both.
-- Include a `requirements.txt` file for each folder.
+- Include a `requirements.txt` file in each folder.
 Put `flask` in the files.
 - In your Cloud Shell terminal, type `docker-compose build`.
 This will build your images.
 - Type `docker-compose up`.
 This will run your images in containers.
 - To preview your images, make sure to change your ports according to the Docker Compose file.